Minikloon/WhichClientWhichRules/README.md

 # WhichClientWhichRules

-This is a simple C# ASP.NET Core application which lets you view which rules affect which clients.
+This is a simple C# ASP.NET Core application which lets you view which rules affect which clients on Auth0.

 It works fine, but is meant for further customization.